-NURSING ALUMNI ASSOCIATION
+ALUMNI ASSOCIATION

-Every graduate is encouraged to join and actively participate in the Blessing Nurses' Alumni Association.
+Every graduate is encouraged to join and actively participate in the Blessing Alumni Association.
 Each year the graduating class is honored by the association at a banquet.
-Since its establishment in 1900, the organization's membership has worked to advance the interests of the College, provide scholarships, promote good fellowship, and uphold the standards of professional nursing.
+Since its establishment in 1900, the organization's membership has worked to advance the interests of the College, provide scholarships, promote good fellowship, and uphold the standards of professional nursing and other healthcare providers.